hyde65/casting-agency/README.md

 - Create a movie through a json request, and a bearer token.
 - Request Arguments:
     - Header authorization bearer token.
-    - Json request with the followin keys
+    - Json request with the followin keys.
+If you add None values to title or release date you will raise a 400 error
-        - title: the title of the movie.
+        - title: (string) The title of the movie.
-        - release_date: the release_date of the movie.
+        - release_date: (string) The release_date of the movie, with the following format 'mm-dd-yyy'.
-        - actors: the actors of the movie, this actors have to exist or will raise an 422 error.
+        - actors: (array) The actors of the movie, this actors have to exist or will raise an 422 error.

 Example

 POST 'localhost:5000/movies'

 headers